User Accounts

 Is capable of

-Public
+Public (no login)

-Publicly available information.
+Publicly available information

-The administrator and assistant areas
+The administrator and assistant areas for all tournaments

-Staff and superuser
+Staff

-The administrator, assistant and Edit Database areas
+The Edit Database area

-Editing the database directly.
+Editing the database directly

-If a user account on the tab system belongs to someone who is also a participant in the tournament (e.g., a chief adjudicator), these two capacities are completely separate.
+If a user account on the tab system belongs to someone who is also a participant in the tournament (e.g., a chief adjudicator), these two accesses are completely separate.
 User accounts are only used to regulate access to administrative functions.
 Tabbycat doesn’t know about any relationship between user accounts, and who is participating in the tournament.

 Account roles

-When doing data entry, users with superuser status should use the assistant area.
+When doing data entry, users should use the assistant area.
 The administrator area is intended for managing the tournament, and should not in general be used for data entry.
 Specifically, the administrator area lacks checks that are important for data integrity assurance.
 It should be used only to override the normal data entry procedure, for example, to unconfirm or modify a ballot.

 The Edit Database interface should not be used except where it is actually necessary.
 There are a few functions which require this, but as a principle, it shouldn’t be used as a matter of course.